-Africa is one of the best places in the world to see nature at its best.
-Being out in the wild African savannah and forest, observing and listening to the animals, is an experience that you will never forget.
+Africa is one of the best places in the world to see nature at its best and going on any one of the safaris in Africa mentioned here will be an experience you will never forget.

 1. The Serengeti National Park

 The word Serengeti conjures up images of the vast African savannah.
 Situated in North Tanzania covering a huge area, visiting the Serengeti National Park is the quintessential safari experience.

 In fact, I would say it’s the best safari in East Africa to do.
 If I had to tell someone where to go if they could do only one safari, then the Serengeti is it.

 Entering by a four-wheeled drive vehicle, you will find no paved roads, and the dust flies everywhere as you bounce around.